 Please set the “USB MODE” on your TM-6 pro to “VENDOR” to establish a connection here to your computer / mac.
 You will find this setting on your TM-6 pro under “MENU” -> “SYS” -> “USB Setup” -> “DRIVER”.
 This change will come to effect when you re-power your TM-6 PRO.

 One example for a set-up with Ableton Live

 Of course set ups will vary but let me give you an example on how this could look like:

-Let’s say you are playing with a band where you are running backing tracks / multi-tracks in Ableton Live – you have 2 tracks here like background vocal harmonies and a track with pads/keys which are being send out from Ableton Live on your gigs.
+Let’s say you are playing with a band where you are running backing tracks / multi-tracks in Ableton Live.
+You have 2 tracks e.g. background vocal harmonies and a track with pads and keys sounds.
 You want a seperate count-in and guide track in Ableton Live which will be send to the other musicians as well and another click-track.
-Plus you got some electronic drum sounds you want to be triggered from the TM-6 PRO when hitting your acoustic snare, e.g. some clap sounds.
+Plus you got some electronic drum sounds you want to be triggered via the TM-6 PRO.
+This could be some clap when hitting your acoustic snare and having a trigger attached to the snare.

 Depending on the gigs and venues you perform at you want to send out all those different audio signals seperate to the front of house sound engineer as he/she can then mix those signals and apply the volume and EQing accordingly and they can be routed back and adjusted for monitoring.

 So a set up with the Roland TM-6 PRO in Ableton Live could look like this: